katydecorah/katydecorah.github.io/notes/_posts/2023-11-17-am-i-doing-it-right.md

 image: 2023-11-17-am-i-doing-it-right.png
 ---

-Earlier this year, I migrated a project to use web components.
+Earlier this year, I migrated a personal project to use web components.
 Throughout the entire process, I worried that I was doing it wrong.
-I started to consider how I might validate my assumptions.
+I started to consider how I might validate my assumptions especially as a self-learner.

 - **Where can you find trusted documentation and examples?** For web projects, I start with [MDN](https://developer.mozilla.org/en-US/) and [web.dev](https://web.dev/), these sites are well maintained, cited, and beginner friendly.
 While you could go right to the technology’s specification, I find that these sites help explain the source material through practical use cases.
 Documentation does expire; check to see when the page was published or last updated.
 If it was over a year ago, then you will want to check if there's been changes to the technology since then.